Towards a renewed trade policy for a stronger Europe

 Defending free, rules-based international trade and fighting protectionism should remain key priorities of EU trade policy.
 As part of Europe’s recovery strategy, a strong focus should be put on resolving ongoing trade disputes, securing the swift ratification of negotiated deals and strictly enforcing existing agreements.

-We have submitted our comments and expectations on the renewed EU trade policy as part of the public consultation organized by the European Commission.
+In 2020, we have submitted our comments and expectations on the renewed EU trade policy as part of the public consultation organized by the European Commission.
 Our message to Vice President Dombrovskis and his colleagues is very clear: the EU should remain a champion of open, rules-based international trade, it must resist protectionist tendencies and robustly address market access barriers, which are likely to increase in the current economic downturn.

 With exports having grown by 119% in value over the past ten years, Europe’s spirits sector has been one of the main beneficiaries of EU trade policy.
 This impressive trend has come under severe pressure in recent months, as US tariffs imposed on certain European spirits since October 2019 and the effects of the COVID-19 pandemic in 2020 have started to bite, resulting in a 27% decrease in spirits exports compared to the same period last year.
 Trade policy must therefore feature as a key pillar of Europe’s recovery strategy.